< Anesthesia Gas Machine- Introduction

 This site has been in existence since 2000, originating as lecture notes for a graduate course in nurse anesthesia at the University of Detroit Mercy.
 These documents are copyright Michael P Dosch.
 You may use them for any non-profit purpose.

-The authors
+The author

-Michael Dosch CRNA PhD is Professor Emeritus of Nurse Anesthesia at the University of Detroit Mercy.
+Michael Dosch PhD CRNA (retired) is Professor Emeritus of Nurse Anesthesia at the University of Detroit Mercy.
 His interests include anesthesia equipment, physics as related to monitors and equipment, and statistics.
 He has taught anesthesia equipment for 30 years, as well as spoken at professional conferences, written book chapters and published research on the topic.

 Acknowledgments